n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Clockify/README.md

 ## Example Usage

-This workflow allows you to create a project, tag, and time entry, and update the time entry in Clockify.
+This workflow allows you to create a project, tag, and time entry in Clockify.
+It also allows to update the time entry in Clockify.
 You can also find the [workflow](https://n8n.io/workflows/701) on n8n.io.
 This example usage workflow would use the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Clockify]()